simplon-lerouxDunvael/Brief_7/Plans_et_demarches/Etapes_scripts_et_pipelines.md

 ## 7. Connecting to Azure DevOps Pipelines

-First i went to Azure DevOps, created a project and clicked on Pipelines : https://dev.azure.com/dlerouxext/b7duna/_build
+First I went to Azure DevOps, created a project and clicked on Pipelines : https://dev.azure.com/dlerouxext/b7duna/_build
-Then i added a service connection (Project settings > service connections > add > kubernetes).
+Then I added a service connection (Project settings > service connections > add > kubernetes).

 ![service_connection2](https://user-images.githubusercontent.com/108001918/210520992-0536c68a-17b6-4b8a-91e4-2bccb2159e75.png)

 ## 8. Creation of a test pipeline

 I created a new pipeline and provided its location (Github.yaml) and the repository (Brief_7).
-Then i chose a starter template and used the assistant to add a Kubectl task.
+Then I chose a starter template and used the assistant to add a Kubectl task.
-Finally i saved it and ran it.
+Finally I saved it and ran it.

 ![pipeline_job_run](https://user-images.githubusercontent.com/108001918/210521068-ec3cc98c-e2ab-46a7-9d46-3cadd39a3c37.png)

 ## 9. Checks and tests

-In order to understand how the pipeline works and the path used on the pipeline's environment vm, i used the commands ```pwd``` and ```ls -la``` on my pipeline script :
+In order to understand how the pipeline works and the path used on the pipeline's environment vm, I used the commands ```pwd``` and ```ls -la``` on my pipeline script :

 ![pipeline_job_run2](https://user-images.githubusercontent.com/108001918/210543908-3f4670ec-8fdb-444f-acb7-e728a63d2d48.png)

-It allowed me to know which path i needed to put to refer the .yaml file to use in the pipeline.
+It allowed me to know which path I needed to put to refer the .yaml file to use in the pipeline.

 ## 10. Error messages